|Major in Mathematics and Data Science (B.S.)|

 An introduction to programming using both a procedural (C language) and object-oriented (C++) programming language.
 Basic data types and control structures are introduced and the fundamentals of OOP (encapsulation, inheritance, and polymorphism) are covered.
 Issues relevant to scientific computing are considered including performance, numerical representation, and machine error.

 Prerequisites: MAT 124M with C- or higher (can be taken concurrently).
 Offered: Fall, Spring.

 COS 212 • Data Structures 4 Credits

-Prerequisites: COS 105 with C- or higher or COS 205 with C- or higher with consent of instructor.
+Prerequisites: COS 105 with C- or higher or COS 205 with an A- or higher.
 Special Notes: Includes 6 lab hours.
 Offered: Fall, Spring.

 COS 216 • Algorithms and Advanced Data Structures 3 Credits

 Assembly and machine language to study computer organization and structure, including addressing techniques, digital logic and representation of numbers and arithmetic, structure of operating systems, memory management, process management, resource allocation, and operating system monitors.
 Also includes an introduction to C.

 Prerequisites: COS 212 with C- or higher.
 Offered: Spring.